Telchar22/Projects/README.md

 # Projects
-This repository consists of projects that I have archived (tiny one, learning projects or short games etc.).
+This repository consists of projects that I have archived (tiny ones, learning projects or short games etc.).